blblack/tofurkey/README.md

 This is a simple daemon which manages the timely, synchronized, deterministic rotation of TCP Fastopen (TFO) keys across a cluster of Linux machines.
 Keys are set via the Linux 5.10+ procfs interface for dual keys in `/proc/sys/net/ipv4/tcp_fastopen_key` .
-It requires as input a long-term main secret key file which is shared across the cluster (by you and/or your configuration/secret management system).
+In order to synchronize across a cluster, it requires as input a long-term main secret key file which is shared across the cluster (by you and/or your configuration/secret management system), set via the `-k` argument.

+If this is not supplied, a random secret will be auto-generated and persisted to the (reboot-volatile) rundir by default, which will allow for local TFO key rotation without any synchronization or reboot persistence.
+A warning will be issued to stderr at startup in this case, as it's not expected to be a common operating mode in production.

 This main secret is used to key a KDF function (blake2b from libsodium), which in turn is used with a time-based counter to rotate ephemeral TFO